Last updated: July 16, 2025

 Old-Growth Forest Hike Stop 2 - Defining Old-Growth

-Despite all the subjectivity surrounding the definition of old-growth, there are many features that are unique to old-growth deciduous forests that can be scientifically measured and classified.
+Despite some subjectivity surrounding the definition of old-growth, there are many characteristics that are unique to old-growth deciduous forests that can be scientifically measured and classified.